-This accompanying schedule of expenditures of federal awards include the federal grant activity of the Association under program of the federal government for the year ended September 30, 2014.
+This accompanying schedule of expenditures of federal awards include the federal grant activity of the Association under program of the federal government for the year ended September 30, 2015.
 The information in this schedule is presented in accordance with the requirements of OMB Circular A-133, Audits of State, Local Governments and Non-Profit Organizations.
-Because this schedule presents only a selected portion of the operations of the Association, it is not intended to and does not present the financial position, changes in net assets, or cash flows to the Association.
+Because this schedule presents only a selected portion of the operations of the Community Planning Association of Southwest Idaho, it is not intended to and does not present the financial position, changes in net assets, or cash flows to Community Planning Association of Southwest Idaho.